Cacti/plugin_reportit/README.md

 * issue#30: Unable to export templates

+* issue#46: Reports marked as public not available to Everyone

+* issue#53: Database ON/OFF fields were being corrupted

+* issue#54: Crashed report can never be run again

 * issue: Upgrading never runs upgrade code once enabled

+* issue: Summary does not display correctly

+* issue#50: Data Source links do not show graphs

 * feature: Allow multiple report templates to be exportable

+* feature: Allow multiple report templates to be imported at once

 --- 1.0.3 ---